 (i) In the case of an emergency situation as defined in federal law, an apothecary may dispense a controlled substance listed in schedule II upon receiving an oral authorization of a prescribing practitioner provided that:

 (1) The quantity prescribed and dispensed is limited to the amount adequate to treat the patient during the emergency period and dispensing beyond the emergency period must be pursuant to a written prescription signed by the prescribing practitioner.

 (2) The prescription shall be immediately reduced to writing and shall contain all the information required in subsection (a) of this section.

 (3) The prescription must be dispensed in good faith in the normal course of professional practice.

 (4) Within seven (7) days after authorizing an emergency oral prescription, the prescribing practitioner shall cause a prescription for the emergency quantity prescribed to be delivered to the dispensing apothecary.
 The prescription shall have written on its face "Authorization for emergency dispensing" and the date of the oral order.
-The prescription upon receipt by the apothecary shall be attached to the oral emergency prescription which had earlier been reduced to writing.
+The prescription, upon receipt by the apothecary, shall be attached to the oral emergency prescription that had earlier been reduced to writing.

 (ii) The pharmacist must record on the prescription whether the patient is "terminally ill" or an "LTCF patient."
 A prescription that is partially filled, and does not contain the notation "terminally ill" or "LTCF patient", shall be deemed to have been filled in violation of this chapter.